+Undeniably, El Salvador has a reputation as being one of the countries with the highest murders rate per capita.
 On many occasions, El Salvador has been described as the murder capital of the world; a nickname that I dislike, since I am Salvadoran.
 However, I do understand why people use it when referring to El Salvador.

-It is scary to think of how many Salvadorans get murder every day in such a small beautiful country.
+By all means, it is scary to think of how many Salvadorans get murder every day in such a small beautiful country.
 The following is the daily murder rate by year.

 - 2020: 3.8*